oroinc/documentation/user/back-office/system/shipping-rules/index.rst

 #.
 In the **General Information** section, provide the following information:

-   - Select the **Enabled** check box to activate the shipping rule.
+   - Select the **Enabled** checkbox to activate the shipping rule.
 You may keep it unselected while you are drafting and testing the conditions.

    - **Name**—Specify the shipping rule name.